-Child and Adult Care Food Program (CACFP) is funded by the USDA FNS and implemented by the Vermont AoE.
-19,20 CACFP reimburses participating child care centers, day care homes, and adult day centers for providing nutritious meals and snacks to eligible children and adults.
+Child and Adult Care Food Program (CACFP) is funded by the USDA FNS and implemented by the Vermont AoE.^{20,21} CACFP reimburses participating child care centers, day care homes, and adult day centers for providing nutritious meals and snacks to eligible children and adults.
 CACFP also reimburses for meals served to children and youth in afterschool care programs or residing in emergency shelters, as well as adults aged 60+ or living with a disability who are enrolled in day care facilities.
 The following locations are eligible to participate: licensed child care and adult day centers; Department of Disabilities, Aging, and Independent Living (DAIL) certified adult day centers; and at-risk afterschool care centers, outside of school hours care centers, and homeless/emergency shelters meeting state and local health and safety codes.
 The program is implemented statewide.

-Nutrition services for older adults are implemented by the Five Area Agencies on Aging (Age Well serving Northwestern Vermont, Central Vermont Council on Aging, Northeast Kingdom Council on Aging, Senior Solutions serving Southeastern Vermont, and Southwestern Vermont Council on Aging) within DAIL.21 These agencies serve five regions throughout the state with funding from the Older Americans Act (OAA).^{22,23} Nutrition services for seniors include home-delivered meals (also known as Meals on Wheels) and community meals (also known as congregate meals).
+Nutrition services for older adults are implemented by the Five Area Agencies on Aging (Age Well serving Northwestern Vermont, Central Vermont Council on Aging, Northeast Kingdom Council on Aging, Senior Solutions serving Southeastern Vermont, and Southwestern Vermont Council on Aging) within DAIL.22 These agencies serve the entire state, which is divided into five service regions, with funding from the Older Americans Act (OAA).^{23,24} Nutrition services for seniors include home-delivered meals (also known as Meals on Wheels) and community meals (also known as congregate meals).
 Meals on Wheels is available to individuals aged 60+ who are unable to leave the home without considerable difficulty or assistance or are experiencing a physical or mental condition making them unable to obtain food or prepare a meal.
 Community meals are available free of charge to individuals aged 60+ (individuals <60 can participate for a small fee).
 These services are available statewide.
-Vermont Foodbank also implements the Commodity Supplemental Food Program (CSFP) with funding from the USDA FNS, which supplements the diets of adults over 60 living under 130% FPL with packages of nutritious USDA foods.^{24,25,26} Northeast Organic Farming Association of VT implements the Seniors Farmers' Market Nutrition Program), which is also funded by the USDA FNS and aims to help older adults and local farmers by providing adults over 60 living under 185% FPL with access to locally-grown produce through farmers' markets, roadside stands, and communitysupported agricultural programs.^{27,28}
+Vermont Foodbank also implements the Commodity Supplemental Food Program (CSFP) with funding from the USDA FNS, which supplements the diets of adults over 60 living under 130% FPL with packages of nutritious USDA foods.^{25,26,27} Northeast Organic Farming Association of VT implements the Seniors Farmers' Market Nutrition Program), which is also funded by the USDA FNS and aims to help older adults and local farmers by providing adults over 60 living under 185% FPL with access to locally-grown produce through farmers' markets. roadside stands, and community-supported agricultural programs.^{28,29}